TojzanKristian/Julia_FTN/README.md

       * Data - CSV files for testing
       * main.jl - example of a data preparation
       * main1.jl - another example of a data preparation
+  9. Modeling and simulation of the system :
+      * Translational mechanical systems
+      * Rotational mechanical systems

 ## Getting started
 1) Download and Install Julia : https://julialang.org/downloads